Valentin-alix/Bot-Dofus-Mitm/README.md

 Bot with sniffer and pywin32 to automaticate clicks
 -
 How to use the bot :
+- Install dependencies ``pip install -r requirements.txt``
 - Import the bot_sniffer.sql file
 - Modify the path in decompiler.bat
 - Execute decompiler.bat